mysteryx93/AviSynthShader/README.md

 shaderModel: If compiling HLSL source code, specified the shader model.
 Usually PS_2_0 or PS_3_0

-param1-param9: Sets each of the shader parameters.
+param0-param8: Sets each of the shader parameters.
-Ex: "float4 p0 : register(c0);" will be set with Param1="p0=1,1,1,1f"
+Ex: "float4 p4 : register(c4);" will be set with Param4="1,1,1,1f"

-The first part is the shader parameter name, followed by '=' and the value, ending with 'f'(float), 'i'(int) or 'b'(bool).
+End each value with 'f'(float), 'i'(int) or 'b'(bool) to specify its type.
-If setting float, you can set a vector or 2, 3 or 4 elements by separating the values with ','.
+Param0 corresponds to c0, Param1 corresponds to c1, etc.
-The order of the parameters is not important.
-Note that if a parameter is not being used, it may be discarded during compilation and setting its value will fail.
+If setting float or int, you can set a vector or 2, 3 or 4 elements by separating the values with ','.

 clip1-clip9: The index of the clips to set into this shader.
 Input clips are defined when calling ExecuteShader.
 Clip1 sets 's0' within the shader, while clip2-clip9 set 's1' to 's8'.
 The order is important.
 Default for clip1 is 1, for clip2-clip9 is 0 which means no source clip.